-The slender, pale, yellow-green flower has a six-pointed star-shape formed by its narrowly lance-shaped, free tepals that spread or flex backwards, each tapering to a rounded tip.
+The yellow-green flower, pale and slender, has a six-pointed star-shape formed by its free, narrowly lance-shaped tepals that spread or flex backwards, each tapering to a rounded tip.

-The six stamens are also free, erect in a ring around the superior ovary visible in the centre, each arising from the base of a tepal.
+The six stamens are also free like the tepals, erect in a ring around the superior ovary visible in the centre; each stamen arising from the base of a tepal.
 The stamens are tipped with tiny, cream, oblong anthers.
-The about globular ovary is topped by a short, terete or cylindrical style, a three-lobed stigma at its tip.
+The about globular ovary is topped by a short, terete or cylindrical style with a three-lobed stigma at its tip.

 Flowering happens from midsummer to early autumn.
 The photo was taken in January (Pooley, 1998; Leistner, (Ed.), 2000; www.plantzafrica.com).